dpPEScomp/pesdpcompetition.github.io/_pages/SubmissionDetails.md

 **Reports in PDF format only, and send to the competition email dppesdatacompetition@gmail.com with subject “team name + DOI of submitted datasets in DataPort”.
 Do not submit Part 2 to DataPort during the competition.**

+# 5 IP, Legal, Ethics & Safety

+* Teams must ensure they hold the necessary rights to their submissions and do not infringe third-party rights.
+* Data, code, and documentation must carry explicit licenses.
+Third-party components must cite sources and licenses and ensure lawful redistribution and Competition use.
+* Teams retain their IP.
+Organizers and reviewers have a fair-use right for competition-related publicity, review, and scholarly communication (including screenshots, abstracts, and links).
+* No PII or sensitive critical-infrastructure details; apply appropriate de-identification/differential privacy where necessary and document it.
+* Data sources must be lawful and compliant; assess and disclose potential risks (bias, discrimination, misuse).